 This course will focus on first language acquisition in infancy and childhood.
 We will cover the progression of language development in each of the traditional areas of linguistic analysis: phonology, semantics, syntax, and pragmatics.
 The course will be focused on experimental research in typical language acquisition and on different theories that strive to explain the underlying cognitive and linguistic mechanisms at work in an early learner.
 (Credits: 4)

-SAR SH531: Introduction to Communication Disorders
+SAR SH531: Introduction to Speech, Language, Hearing Sciences

-SAR SH535: Diagnostic Audiology
+SAR SH535: Introduction to Audiology